Nino's Nightmare: Legal Process Theory as a Jurisprudence of Toggling Between Facts and Norms, 57 St. Louis University Law Journal 865 (2013)

 then in The Morality of Law (1964), Professor Lon Fuller pressed the purpose

 theory of law away from positivism and toward a theory of law that integrated

 Date of Authorship for this Version

 Eskridge, William N. Jr, "Nino's Nightmare: Legal Process Theory as a Jurisprudence of Toggling Between Facts and Norms" (2013).
 Faculty Scholarship Series.
-Paper 4844.
+4844.